zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/validating-text-and-numeric-field-entries.md

 ### Validating URLs

-Similar to emails, users can validate URLs.
+Similar to emails, Forms can be configured to validate URLs.

 To validate URLs: